photoprism/photoprism-docs/docs/getting-started/index.md

 ## System Requirements ##

-We recommend hosting PhotoPrism on a server with **at least 2 cores** and **4 GB of memory**.
+We recommend hosting PhotoPrism on a server with **at least 2 cores** and **3 GB of physical memory**.
-Also make sure it has at least 4 GB of swap configured, so that indexing doesn't cause restarts when there are memory usage spikes.
 Beyond these minimum requirements, the amount of RAM should match the number of cores.

+If less than [4 GB of swap space](troubleshooting/docker.md#adding-swap) is configured or a manual memory/swap limit is set, this can cause unexpected restarts, especially if the indexer temporarily needs more memory to process large files.

 !!! note ""
     Indexing large photo and video collections significantly benefits from [local SSD storage](troubleshooting/performance.md#storage),